shuLhan/gotp/README.md

 	Generate N number passwords using the secret identified by LABEL.

+get <LABEL>

+    Get and print the issuer by its LABEL.
+    This will print the issuer secret, unencrypted.

 import <PROVIDER> <FILE>

 	Import the TOTP configuration from other provider.